What is Issues Management in Public Relations?

 2. Set priorities

 The impact of the issues should be evaluated into high, medium and low, and priorities set.
-What issue matters most to the organisation?
+What issue matters most to your organisation?
 What issue could have the most detrimental effect if allowed to escalate?

 3. Establish a position on the issue